joinpursuit/Pursuit-Core-iOS/lessons/unit1/initialization/full-lesson.md

 Designated initializers are the primary initializers for a class.
 A designated initializer fully initializes all properties introduced by that class and calls an appropriate superclass initializer to continue the initialization process up the superclass chain. __Every class must have at least one designated initializer__.

+Designated initializers for classes are written in the same way as simple initializers for value types:

 ```swift
 class Person {
     var name: String